jeluard/hipo/README.md

 ### Reconciliation

-`create` has a 2 arity version accepting a function returning an hiccup vector and a payload.
+`create` accepts a function returning an hiccup vector and a payload.
 It then returns a vector of the DOM element and a reconciliation function accepting another payload as argument.
 Each time the reconciliation function is called the DOM element is modified so that it reflects the new hiccup element.
-The reconciliation performs a diff of hiccup structure (DOM is not read) and tries to reduce at the minimum DOM changes.
+The reconciliation performs a diff of hiccup structure (DOM is not read) and tries to minimize DOM changes.

 ```clojure
 (let [[el f] (hipo/create (fn [m] [:div#id.class [:span (:some-key m)]])